awsdocs/amazon-cloudwatch-user-guide/doc_source/using-service-linked-roles.md

-# Using Service\-Linked Roles for CloudWatch Alarms<a name="using-service-linked-roles"></a>
+# Using Service\-Linked Roles for CloudWatch<a name="using-service-linked-roles"></a>

 Amazon CloudWatch uses AWS Identity and Access Management \(IAM\)[ service\-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-linked-role)\.
 A service\-linked role is a unique type of IAM role that is linked directly to CloudWatch\.
 Service\-linked roles are predefined by CloudWatch and include all the permissions that the service requires to call other AWS services on your behalf\.

-The service\-linked role in CloudWatch makes setting up CloudWatch alarms that can terminate, stop, or reboot Amazon EC2 instance easier because you don’t have to manually add the necessary permissions\.
-CloudWatch defines the permissions of the service\-linked role, and unless defined otherwise, only CloudWatch can assume the role\.
+One service\-linked role in CloudWatch makes setting up CloudWatch alarms that can terminate, stop, or reboot an Amazon EC2 instance without requiring you to manually add the necessary permissions\.
+Another service\-linked role enables a monitoring account to access CloudWatch data from other accounts that you specify, to build cross\-account cross\-Region dashboards\.

+CloudWatch defines the permissions of these service\-linked roles, and unless defined otherwise, only CloudWatch can assume the role\.
 The defined permissions include the trust policy and the permissions policy, and that permissions policy cannot be attached to any other IAM entity\.

 You can delete the roles only after first deleting their related resources\.
-This protects your CloudWatch resources because you can't inadvertently remove permissions to access the resources\.
+This restriction protects your CloudWatch resources because you can't inadvertently remove permissions to access the resources\.

 For information about other services that support service\-linked roles, see [AWS Services That Work with IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_aws-services-that-work-with-iam.html) and look for the services that have **Yes** in the **Service\-Linked Role** column\.
 Choose a **Yes** with a link to view the service\-linked role documentation for that service\.